nauhc/hyppersteer/README.md

 But for a random patient, what features and what time-step to perturb for the desired result?
 Our paper [HypperSteer](https://arxiv.org/abs/2011.02149.pdf) further discusses the counterfactual and partial dependence analysis for hypothetical steering.

-Cite our paper if you find the source code or the paper to be inspiring.
+Cite our paper if you find the source code or the paper to be helpful.

 ```
 @misc{wang2020hyppersteer,